zakhikhan/repodump/README.md

 # repodump

-`repodump` is a command-line tool that extracts and formats the contents of a Git repository or a normal directory, making it easy to share with large language models (LLMs) or other applications.
+`repodump` is a command-line tool that extracts and formats the contents of a Git repository as markdown, making it easy to share with large language models (LLMs) or other applications.
 It works on both **Git repositories** and **regular directories**, automatically adapting its behavior.
 It outputs the contents to stdout in a structured format, which you can pipe into your preferred copy command for seamless integration into your workflow.

 ## Table of Contents
 - [Introduction](#introduction)